mikrono/tModLoaderWiki_kr_ko/Mod.md

 Allows you to set the transformation of the screen that is drawn.
 (Translations, rotations, scales, etc.)

+### public virtual void ModifyInterfaceLayers(List\<MethodSequenceListItem\> layers)

+Allows you to modify the elements of the in-game interface that get drawn.
+MethodSequenceListItem can be found in the Terraria.DataStructures namespace.

 ### public virtual void PostDrawInterface(SpriteBatch spriteBatch)

 Called after interface is drawn but right before mouse and mouse hover text is drawn.
 Allows for drawing interface.

+**Note:** This hook should no longer be used.
+It is better to use the ModifyInterfaceLayers hook.

 ### public virtual void PostDrawFullscreenMap(ref string mouseText)